 Diet & habitat

 Like other thick-knee species, the water thick-knee is mainly nocturnal and will normally rest close to water during the day hidden away in vegetation or amongst rocks.
 It is somewhat less nocturnal than other thick-knee species making sightings more likely during daytime hours.
 As the name suggests, it prefer habitats close to water, such as shorelines, riverbanks, mangroves, and other forms of sheltered wetland.
 At night it will forage alone, in pairs, or in small groups for invertebrates and smaller vertebrates such as reptiles and frogs.
 It rarely ventures further than 1 km from water.

 The water thick-knee is a widespread species with stable and large population.
-There no threats, and the species my actually have benefited from the creation of man-made water bodies.
+There are no threats, and the species may have benefited from the creation of man-made water bodies.
 It is listed as least concern on the IUCN Red List.